Others on Conditional Forgiveness

 In the event of a tragedy that involves the loss of human life brought about by wanton human sin, it is therefore wrong for Christians to call upon immediate forgiveness in the absence of repentance.
 Such a call both cheapens and misunderstands the biblical doctrine of forgiveness.[7]

-In a sermon, John Piper pointed to the conditional nature of forgiveness.[8]
+In a sermon, John Piper pointed to the conditional forgiveness.[8]
 While Piper allowed that at points Christians should forgive unconditionally he also added:

 One last observation remains: forgiveness of an unrepentant person doesn’t look the same as forgiveness of a repentant person.